-The typical formal setting is to suppose that we observe independent and identically distributed copies of a random object $\mathbf{X} \circ \Omega$, where $\mathbf{X}$ takes values in some product space $\mathcal{X} = \prod_{j=1}^d \mathcal{X}_j$, where $\Omega$ takes values in $\{0,1\}^d$ and where we define the operator $\circ$ by
+The typical formal setting is to suppose that we observe independent and identically distributed copies of a random object $X \circ \Omega$, where $X$ takes values in some product space $\mathcal{X} = \prod_{j=1}^d \mathcal{X}_j$, where $\Omega$ takes values in $\{0,1\}^d$ and where we define the operator $\circ$ by

-The assumptions named above then control the dependence between the data $\mathbf{X}$ and the missingness indicator $\Omega$.
-The simplest case of MCAR is when these are independent, denoted $\mathbf{X} \perp \!\!\! \perp \Omega$, which essentially means that the data we observe is representative of the population, even if it is incomplete.
-For example, consider the simple problem of estimating $\mathbb{E}[XY]$ from complete data $(X_1, Y_1), \ldots, (X_N, Y_N)$ and incomplete data $(X_{N+1}, \text{NA}), \ldots, $ $(X_n, \text{NA})$.
-It is easy to see that under MCAR the complete case estimator $\hat{\mu}^{CC} := N^{-1} \sum_{i=1}^N X_i Y_i$ is an unbiased estimator of $\mathbb{E}[XY]$.
-When MCAR or similar assumptions hold, we can often employ statistical methodologies that are easy to interpret and make good use of all incomplete data, and solid theoretical guarantees have been developed in various modern statistical problems such as high-dimensional regression \citep{loh2012high}, high-dimensional or sparse principal component analysis \citep{zhu2019, elsner2019}, classification \citep{cai2018high,sell2023nonparametric}, and precision matrix and changepoint estimation \citep{follain2021}.
+The assumptions named above then control the dependence between the data $X$ and the missingness indicator $\Omega$.
+The simplest case of MCAR is when these are independent, denoted $X \perp \!\!\! \perp \Omega$, so that the data we observe is representative of the population, even if it is incomplete\footnote{This scenario is sometimes referred to as \emph{everywhere MCAR}, which should not be confused with \emph{realised MCAR} (see \cite{seaman13} for a more detailed discussion on this distinction)}.
+Under MCAR we can often employ statistical methodologies that are easy to interpret and make good use of all incomplete data, with solid theoretical guarantees having been developed in various modern statistical problems such as high-dimensional regression \citep{loh2012high}, high-dimensional or sparse principal component analysis \citep{zhu2019, elsner2019}, classification \citep{cai2018high,sell2023nonparametric}, and precision matrix and changepoint estimation \citep{follain2021}.
+MCAR also allows for the use of a simple complete-case analysis which, in certain cases, such as when we have small sample sizes, can be preferable to complex procedures \citep[e.g.][]{milosevic23}.
 However, if MCAR does not hold, which is common in practice, alternative methods may be required.